KiwiKilian/eleventy-plugin-og-image/README.md

 | `satoriOptions`       | `{ width: 1200, height: 630, fonts: [] }`                                  | [satori options](https://github.com/search?q=repo:vercel/satori+%22export+type+SatoriOptions%22&type=code) | If an OG-image-template contains text, it's required to load a font ([example](#usage)). |
 | `sharpOptions`        | `undefined`                                                                | [sharp output options](https://sharp.pixelplumbing.com/api-output#toformat)                                | Options must be corresponding to choosen `outputFileExtension`.                          |

+## Development Mode

+During development the OG image file name is the url slug of the page it's generated from.
+In production builds, a hash of the content will be used.

 ## Advanced Usage

 ### Custom Shortcode